tom-james-watson/Emote/README.md

 Emote is a simple GTK3-based emoji picker for linux.

-Emote runs in the background and, when its keyboard shortcut (`Ctrl+Alt+E`) is presed, an emoji picker window is opened.
-The selected emoji is copied to the clipboard.

 **NOTE - this application is under active development and is not yet ready for public use**

 ![Screenshot of picker](./images/screenshot.png)